anisashukor-te2/technical-english-2/security.rules.md

 rules_version = '2';
 service firebase.storage {
   match /b/{bucket}/o {
-    match /recordings/{userId}/{sessionId} {
+    // Match any file in the 'recordings' folder match /recordings/{userId}/{fileName} {
+      // Allow file creation (upload) if the user is authenticated
-      // Only the authenticated user can upload a recording to their own folder. allow create: if request.auth.uid == userId;
+      // and the `userId` in the path matches their own UID. allow create: if request.auth != null && request.auth.uid == userId;

+      // Allow file reads for any authenticated user.
+This enables lecturers
-      // Any authenticated user can read recordings (for playback). allow read: if request.auth != null;
+      // to review student work and for the peer-review system to function. allow read: if request.auth != null;

-      // Disallow updates and deletes to prevent overwriting/losing data. allow update, delete: if false;
+      // Disallow updates and deletes from the client to protect recordings.
+      // Deletions should be handled by a trusted server environment if needed. allow update, delete: if false;
     }
   }